Skip to main content

 Women at a WE Rise event

 We want to make inclusion a daily practice, shaping how we learn, collaborate and innovate together.
-We do this through initiatives like the Professional Mentorship Program, which connects students with ongoing support.
+We do this through initiatives like the WE Rise Professional Mentorship Program, which connects students with ongoing support.
 We also host events that promote a culture of belonging, like the WE Rise conference and Fail Forward: Building Resilience in STEM.

 Explore our resources